-- i. normal and customary trade and quantity discounts actually given (discounts which all together cannot exceed twenty percent (20%) of the sales price); and, in case of returns or rejections of Products, the associated credits and price adjustments; and - ii. sales, value-added, and excise taxes, tariffs, and other taxes and government charges directly related to the sale of the Product and actually borne by Sublicensees without reimbursement from any Third Party, excluding any taxes assessed against the income derived from such sale.
+- a) normal and customary trade and quantity discounts actually given (discounts which all together cannot exceed 20% of the sales price); and, in case of returns or rejections of Products, the associated credits and price adjustments; and - b) sales, value-added, and excise taxes, tariffs, and other taxes and government charges directly related to the sale of the Product and actually borne by Sublicensees without reimbursement from any Third Party, excluding any taxes assessed against the income derived from such sale.

-When the Product is included as part of any program based on multiple product offers, the discounts referred to in point a) of this Section shall be coherent with the discounts applied by Sublicensees to the same Customer when the Product is not combined with any other products or services.
+When the Product is included as part of any program based on multiple product offers, the discounts referred to in point a) of this section shall be consistent with the discounts applied by Sublicensees to the same Customer when the Product is not combined with any other products or services.